Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Spectroscopic Data

 A color-magnitude diagram (CMD) of the 96 kinematically identified spectroscopic members is shown in the left panel of Figure~\ref{fig:cmd}.
 With the kinematic selection described above, we found a total of 13 blue horizontal branch (BHB) member stars at $-0.3 < (g-r)_0 < 0.0$.
 In addition, five members are classified as RR Lyrae stars (RRLs) in \gaia DR2.
 The majority of members are red-giant branch (RGB) stars.
 We note that most of the kinematically selected members are well aligned with the stellar isochrone shown as the black curves.
 The only exception is a blue star at $(g-r)_0\sim-0.35$ and $r_0\sim16.6$.
 This star deviates from the other BHBs in CMD and is marked by a green diamond.
 It is a CMD non-member star; however, it is kinematically consistent with other stream members (see Figure~\ref{fig:specmem}; $\phi_1\sim12\degr$).

 We now have a closer look at the spectroscopic members in Figure \ref{fig:specmem}.
 These 96 members are coded with different symbols by their stellar populations defined in Figure \ref{fig:cmd}.
 We highlight that although a $\Delta v_\mathrm{GSR}$ of 25\,\kms is used for the spectroscopic member selection (dashed line in the second panel), most of the members are very close to the RV track (black line), further confirming our robust identification of the spectroscopic members.
-Despite the spatial discontinuity around $\phi_1\sim-12\degr$ (Field 5 and 6), the line-of-sight velocities and proper motions of the two streams are seamlessly connected, strongly confirming that these two are indeed one single stream.
-For the remainder of the paper, we will refer the entire stream as the ATLAS-Aliqa Uma stream, or the AAU stream.
-We refer to the discontinuity feature as a ``kink" in the rest of the paper.
+Despite the spatial discontinuity around $\phi_1\sim-12\degr$ (Field 5 and 6), the line-of-sight velocities and proper motions of the two streams are seamlessly connected, strongly suggesting that these two are one single stream.
+For the remainder of the paper, we will refer the two streams as the ATLAS-Aliqa Uma stream, or the AAU stream, when discussing two streams together.
+We refer to the discontinuity feature around $\phi_1\sim-12\degr$ as a ``kink" in the rest of the paper.
 Furthermore, when looking at top panel of Figure~\ref{fig:specmem}, we found that the stream also displays a broader width at $-2\degr<\phi_1<2\degr$ (Field 11 and 12).
 Such broadening in stream width might be associated with a density variation in the stream and we investigate this further via deeper photometry in Section \ref{sec:photometry}.
 We refer to this feature as a ``broadening" hereafter.